pandammonium/blipper-widget-old/README.txt

 The widget settings are currently:

 * Widget title: customisable.
 The default is 'My latest blip', but you can change it to what suits you or you can delete it and leave it blank.
 * Include link to your latest blip: to link the displayed blip back to the corresponding entry on Polaroid|Blipfoto, tick the box.
 The link has a rel="nofollow" attribute.
+This option is unticked by default.
 * Display journal title and link: to include a link back to your Polaroid|Blipfoto journal, tick the box.
 For my journal, the link will appear as 'From Panda’s Pics'.
 The link has a rel="nofollow" attribute.
+This option is unticked by default.
 * Include a ‘powered by’ link: to include a 'Powered by Polaroid|Blipfoto' link to be displayed, tick the box.
 The link has a rel="nofollow" attribute.
+This option is unticked by default.

 == Screenshots ==